CYIMANA-Faisal/miliano-e-wallet/README.md

    cd miliano-e-wallet
    ```

-3. Create a `.env` file in the root directory and add the following environment variables you can take a look at the .sample.env file
+3. Create a `.env` file in the root directory and add the following environment variables, using the same variables found in `.sample.env` and replacing the placeholders with your actual values Ensure to replace `your_database_host`, `your_database_port`, `your_database_name`, `your_postgres_username`, and `your_postgres_password` with your PostgreSQL database connection details.
+You can take reference from the `.sample.env` file.

-Make sure to replace `your-postgres-username` and `your-postgres-root-password` with your PostgreSQL credentials.
+## Install Dependencies

-4. Install project dependencies using pnpm:
+Install project dependencies using pnpm:

 ```bash
 pnpm install